PO Box 23346

 Lexington, KY, 40517

 Tammy Miser is the Founding President and Assisting Director of United Support and Memorial for Workplace Fatalities (USMWF).
-USMWF is a non-profit organization that seeks to prevent workplace fatalities, support those affected by workplace deaths, fight for workplace protections and victims’ rights and instruct individuals and best family outreach and best practices.
+USMWF is a non-profit organization that seeks to prevent workplace fatalities, support those affected by workplace deaths, fight for workplace protections and victims’ rights and instruct individuals and rginazations as best practices in family outreach.

 In 2003, Miser’s 33-year-old brother, Shawn Boone suffered burns over 90 percent of his body while working as maintenance worker at Hayes Lemmerz International in an aluminum dust explosion; he later died.

 During Tammy’s struggle to obtain information in the OSHA investigative process it became clear that there was a need to form a central location for families who we experiencing a workplace death.
 Using her darkest hours to help others, Tammy has shared her experience as a family-member victim who, like thousands of others across the U.S., suffers profoundly because of our nation’s inadequate regulatory system and its failure to protect workers’ fundamental right to a place of employment without death, injury or disease.

 Tammy Miser's role at USMWF has been to promote family involvement, transparency and fairness in the investigative systems, improving workplace protections and the workers compensation system, offer support, guidance and resources to families who died from a work-related causes, provide leadership and research, and to instruct individuals and organizations in dealing with families and loss.